 Assessing Product Fit

-Embedded BI solutions are complex, and it can be overwhelming to assess them without a little bit of structure.
+Embedded analytics solutions are complex, and it can be overwhelming to evaluate them without a little bit of structure.
 We find it helpful to think of embedded BI as having five fit aspects:

 - Data integration

 Each domain should be assessed for compatibility with your requirements.
 We’ve done our best to make universally applicable recommendations for how to explore each area but want to emphasize that every embedded BI implementation is different.
 Your product requirements may take you down different lines of inquiry.

 The sections below dive more deeply into the subjects you explored in establishing your product requirements.
 Not all considerations will be relevant to your needs or environment, so focus on answering questions that speak to your context.